ncjaz/datalens/src/review_and_plan/project_service.md

 There is not yet a dedicated `on_unload`/`on_disable` hook; today plugins are effectively "enabled for this run".
 If/when we add runtime enable/disable, we need explicit spin-down hooks and event unsubscription guidance.

+## App-level project open hooks (core developer entrypoints)

+In addition to plugin hooks, core/app developers can register app-level entrypoints on the `AppContext`:

+- `AppContext.register_pre_project_open_hook(hook: Callable[[Path], None])`
+  - Runs on the project open worker thread immediately before the open/switch begins.
+- `AppContext.register_post_project_open_hook(hook: Callable[[ProjectContext], None])`
+  - Runs on the project open worker thread after the project is attached and ready (after plugin hooks and meta scheduling).

+These hooks are best-effort: exceptions are logged and do not abort the open pipeline.

 Practical guidance for plugin authors:

 - Start app-scope background services in `on_load` (e.g. IPC servers, model warm-up, UI registration), but keep it non-blocking.